cobrateam/bingo/README.markdown

 5. epio upload

 Just do it, and your bingo blog is online.

-> Dont need configure epio.ini file.
+> obs: Dont need configure epio.ini file.
 We did it :D